| | | | | |

 Assetto Corsa Rally

 The driving is “absolutely wonderful” according to GP Laps, with weight transfer and momentum properly nailed.
 It’s built on Unreal Engine 5 with laser scanned terrain rather than procedural generation.
 The attention to surface detail shows.
 GP Laps noted it feels like a natural transition for Richard Burns Rally players, which is about the highest compliment you can give rally physics.
+Jimmy Broadbent put it neatly: it sits “somewhere between Richard Burns and EA WRC, more towards Richard Burns Rally in terms of sim fidelity.”

 NASCAR 25

-iRacing’s NASCAR 25 launch marks something I didn’t expect to see.
-They licensed Unreal Engine rather than porting their proprietary physics technology.
+iRacing’s NASCAR 25 launch marked something I didn’t expect to see: they licensed Unreal Engine rather than porting their proprietary physics technology.
 Monster Games handled development with Dale Earnhardt Jr. as Executive Producer.
-It’s coming to PS5 and Xbox Series X|S on October 14, 2025, then PC via Steam on November 11.
+It launched on PS5 and Xbox Series X|S on October 14, 2025, then hit PC via Steam on November 11 – on schedule, no delays.

 Le Mans Ultimate